smoeding/puppet-openssl/REFERENCE.md

 Data type: `Enum['2','5']`

 The generator to use.
 Must be the string `2` or `5`.
 Check the openssl documentation for details about this parameter.
-Default value: `2`.

 Default value: '2'